Temple8 Templates

 @endforeach

-slot if one is provided; otherwise, a default title is shown.
+</x-layout>Remember, content that is injected into a component will be supplied to the default $slot variable within our layout component.
+As you may have noticed, our layout also respects a $title slot if one is provided; otherwise, a default title is shown.
 We may inject a custom title from our task list template using the standard slot syntax discussed in the component documentation:

 <!-- app/templates/tasks.t8.php -->